fastly/compute-js-static-publish/README.md

 * `contentTypes` - Provide custom content types and/or override them.

-  This tool comes with a set of default content types defined for many common file extensions.
+  This tool comes with a [default set of content types](./src/util/content-types.ts) defined for many common file extensions.
 This list can be used to add to and/or override items in the default list.

-  Content type definitions are checked in the provided order, and if none of them match, the default content types are tested afterwards.
+  Content type definitions are checked in the provided order, and if none of them match, the default content types are tested afterward.

   Provide these as an array of content type definition objects, each with the following keys and values:
   * `test` - a RegExp or function to perform on the asset key.
 If the test succeeds, then the content asset is considered